carrot-u/carrot-u-docs/2019-session/lectures/rails/rails-intro.md

 * *Model*: manages the data, models something in real life as data with properties, is the layer above the database
 * *View*: what we actually see, renders a collection of data
 * *Controller*: manages incoming requests, performs operations (CRUD) on model, and hands off to view
-* Rails implements this as _ActiveRecord-ActionController-ActionView_
+* Rails implementes this as _ActiveRecord-ActionController-ActionView_

 ## Building a new Rails app